jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.7 FindFlightlineEdgePoints

-Identifies points along a flightline's edge in a LAS file.
+Identifies points along a flightline's edge in a LAS file..

 *Parameters*: